Wee Waa: Natural

-Man made
+Manmade

-The town has two motels, four schools, a preschool, ABC Learning Centre, two hotels and two caravan parks as well as eating-places, a public swimming pool, a nine-hole golf course, bowling club, tennis courts, a modern sporting complex, a hostel for the aged and a new medical centre.
+The town has two motels, four schools, a preschool, Nurruby Wee Waa Early Education Service, two hotels and two caravan parks as well as eating-places, a public swimming pool, a nine-hole golf course, bowling club, tennis courts, a modern sporting complex, a hostel for the aged and a new medical centre.

 Wee Waa is serviced by NSW TrainLink rail services, interstate coaches, and daily air services offered through Narrabri.

 Notable events

-In 1973 Arthur Murray led the Aboriginal cotton-chippers on strike for better pay and working conditions.
+In 1973, Arthur Murray led the Aboriginal cotton-chippers on strike for better pay and working conditions.
 The Wee Waa Echo called them "radicals and professional troublemakers", adding that "it is not fanciful to see the Aboriginal problem as the powder keg for Communist aggression in Australia".

-It was in Wee Waa police station that rugby player Eddie Murray was killed in 1981, one of the Aboriginal deaths in custody that prompted a Royal Commission to be set up.
+It was in Wee Waa police station that rugby player Eddie Murray died in 1981, one of the Aboriginal deaths in custody that prompted a Royal Commission to be set up.
 It was also the first town in Australia to use DNA testing to find a rapist.

 On 17 May 2013 at the 79th Annual Wee Waa Show, Columbia Records held the global launch party for the French electronic music duo Daft Punk's album Random Access Memories.
-This caused much excitement in the town and it attracted an estimated 2,500 tourists.
+This caused much excitement in the town, and it attracted an estimated 2,500 tourists.
 It was initially believed that footage recorded from the event would be used for a music video; however, this did not come to fruition.

 Sport

-The town has a multi-function Sports Complex, which acts as a de facto community centre.
+The town has a multi-function Sports Complex, which also acts as a de facto community centre.